-On this day in 1813, former President Thomas Jefferson writes former President John Adams to let him know that their mutual friend, Dr. Benjamin Rush, has died.
+On May 27, 1813, former President Thomas Jefferson writes former President John Adams to let him know that their mutual friend, Dr. Benjamin Rush, has died.

 Rush’s passing caused Jefferson to meditate upon the departure of the Revolutionary generation.
 He wrote, We too must go; and that ere long.
 I believe we are under half a dozen at present; I mean the signers of the Declaration.